lagbolt/library/FRBRcatalogerrors/draft.md

-## Catalog errors in modern discovery layers
+## Catalog errors in FRBR-ized discovery layers

 The most recent discovery layers can roll individual items in different formats into a single title entity.
 That is, the discovery layer has been "FRBR-ized".
 We'll see that this and other features can result in some problems, particularly how it magnifies the effect of poor catalog data.